 Let’s talk about the creepy crawlies that we try and avoid all year… TICKS.
 They are gross little creatures.
 Ticks like to bite kids and can transmit diseases.
-Now, don’t panic.
-The first step in avoiding tick bites on kids is to keep them off all together.
+But don’t panic—the first step in avoiding tick bites on kids is to keep them off all together.

 Wearing long pants, high socks and clothing that covers skin will help to protect you and your kids from unwanted tick bites.
 Staying out of brush and high grasses, and walking on the path will keep some of those creepies from getting on your kids and you!

 But, let’s be real… keeping your kiddos out of the grass and brush might not be realistic.
 You may not have a lawn service and may be out in the grass and woods.
 Also pets can bring these ticks into the home.
 Ticks fall off trees and they creep on low branches.
 They can be teeny tiny and easy to miss, especially on babies and younger kids.